 Start with the “why” in mind.
 In default estate planning, planners almost never ask why we want to pass our wealth to our children.
 Most of us don’t even think to ask ourselves that question.
 Answering it, though, is highly personal and depends on a number of factors.
 It deserves meaningful discussion between spouses, to begin with.

 More widely, families that are successful in planning their legacies tend to cultivate certain qualities, including clarity of purpose, effective and deliberate communication, and clear expectations and formal agreements (estate documents, for instance).
 These families have worked through their shared beliefs, their why.
 Finding common values can help a family arrive at a shared vision and a mission statement.
 Communication – why, what if, how – leads to mutual understanding, breakthrough ideas and a framework for governance, including how families will connect across generations about issues they are facing.
 Successful families also define roles and their expectations for said roles, for everyone from individual family members to their professional advisors.

 Advisors qualified and equipped to serve families seeking to leave meaningful legacies will lead family stewards through the vital work of creating and implementing the roadmap that will increase their chances of success dramatically.

 So, define what success means for you.
 Let your advisors help you meet that definition.
 The result should be a comprehensive plan to leave the right amount of wealth to the right people for the right reasons in ways that best improve the odds of your right outcome.

 * Barclays Wealth Insights, Volume 14, “The Transfer of Trust: Wealth and Succession in a Changing World”

 To view the original, please click here.

-The opinions expressed by featured authors are their own and may not accurately reflect those of the BAM ALLIANCE®.
+The opinions expressed by myself and other featured authors are their own and may not accurately reflect those of Lifeguard Wealth.
 This article is for general information only and is not intended to serve as specific financial, accounting or tax advice.